PSGCNet: A Pyramidal Scale and Global Context Guided Network for Dense Object Counting in Remote Sensing Images: Conclusion

 \section{Conclusion}

-In this paper, we have presented a novel supervised learning framework for crowd counting, called as PSCNet.
-Our PSCNet is characterized by three components: 1) capturing multi-scale features with an effective pyramidal scale module; 2) alleviating the interferences of complex background with a lightweight global context module incorporated, and 3) a reliable supervision manner combined with Bayesian loss and counting loss is utilized to trained the network, which learns the count expectation at each annotation point.
-Extensive experiments on four widely used crowd counting benchmark datasets demonstrate the effectiveness and superiority of the proposed approach.
-Moreover, extension experiments on a remote sensing object counting (RSOC) dataset further validate the generalization ability and robustness of the model.
+In this paper, we have presented a novel supervised learning framework for dense object counting in remote sensing images, named PSGCNet.
+Our PSGCNet is characterized by three components: 1) capturing multi-scale features with an effective pyramidal scale module; 2) alleviating the interferences of complex background with a lightweight global context module, and 3) a reliable supervision manner combined with Bayesian loss and counting loss, which is utilized to train the network and learn the count expectation at each annotation point.
+Extensive experiments on four remote sensing object counting datasets demonstrate the effectiveness and superiority of the proposed approach.
+Moreover, extension experiments on four widely used crowd counting benchmark datasets further validate the generalization ability and robustness of the model.